Tel: 07831 674721

 Hopsford Hall Lake

-Although most anglers going for the carp used to fish from the dam wall at the far end of the lake, significant fish are now taken from virtally anywhere on the water, making all pegs popular.
+Although most anglers going for the carp used to fish from the dam wall at the far end of the lake, significant fish are now taken from virtally anywhere on the water, making all pegs productive.

-The biggest fish to come out of Hopsford in recent years was a 36lb common whilst last year the biggest was a 31lb mirror taken by a lady angler from Suffolk and a common just over 30lbs taken by Coventry angler Pepe Serti.
+The biggest fish to come out of Hopsford in recent years was a 36lb common whilst last year fish of 31lbs and 30lbs were taken on separate occasions by two anglers from Coventry.
+A 31lb mirror was also taken by a lady angler from Suffolk.
+During 2019 the largest common to have been caught weighed in at 29lbs 7oz.

-However, it would be wrong to regarded Hopsford Hall simply as an out and out carp water because it also holds a good head of big bream, the biggest to have been caught in 2010 weighing in at an impressive 11lbs with the biggest by early summer 2011 being slightly over 10lbs.
+However, it would be wrong to regard Hopsford Hall simply as an out and out carp water because it also holds a good head of big bream, many running to between 9lbs and 11lbs with the biggest to have been caught in recent years weighing an impressive 15lb 7oz.
+The biggest bream tend to be taken by anglers fishing for carp with smaller boilies.

 Most popular methods for fishing the lake for the silver fish are float fishing on rod or pole around the edges and legering in the deeper water.